 Always wanted to know how The Flintstones lived?
 At Hoada Campsite you’ll experience it yourself.
 This stunning campsite is beautifully located between big granite boulders in the middle of wild Damaraland.
 The area around the campsites offers a chance to spot desert-adapted elephants.
 Each campsite has its own open-air shower, toilet, kitchen, and wonderful private settings.
 Water gets heated by a ‘donkey’ wood-burner every morning and evening, makes it also an eco-friendly campsite.
 There are a swimming pool and sunset bar on top of the rocks offering amazing views.
 Pure magic!

 5. Madisa Camp – Damaraland

-From one unforgettable campsite to another.
-Madisa Camp is a truly hidden gem.
+From one unforgettable campsite to another, Madisa Camp is without a doubt a truly hidden gem.
 The bumpy roads and the long drive are more than worth it.
 The campsite is located near Twyfelfontein between incredible rock landscapes and has access to an ancient desert elephant route that often gets visited by these beautiful giants.
 Each campsite has braai facilities and a shower, sink, and toilet situated on stilts overlooking the wilderness.
 Wanna have hot water?
 Then you need to heat first you water through fire.
-The campground has a lovely swimming pool and bar area, which makes it a super relax spot to stay.
+The campground has a lovely swimming pool and bar area, which makes it a super relaxing spot to stay.

 6. Spitzkoppe Community Restcamp – Spitzkoppe